August 31st

 Meaning of the subhAShita:

-Greedy of fruit on seeing the flower, tearing down a forest with mango trees, one tends the palāśā (flame of the forest) trees.
+Greedy of fruit on seeing the flower, after tearing down a forest of mango trees, one tends the palāśā (flame of the forest) trees.
 He bewails at harvest time!

 Commentary: